History of Utah: Polygamy

 During the 1870s and 1880s, federal laws were passed and federal marshals assigned to enforce the laws against polygamy.
 In the 1890 Manifesto, the LDS Church leadership dropped its approval of polygamy citing divine revelation.
 When Utah applied for statehood again in 1895, it was accepted.
 Statehood was officially granted on January 4, 1896.

 Women's suffrage

 The Mormon issue made the situation for women the topic of nationwide controversy.
 In 1870 the Utah Territory, controlled by Mormons, gave women the right to vote.
 However, in 1887, Congress disenfranchised Utah women with the Edmunds–Tucker Act.
 In 1867–96, eastern activists promoted women's suffrage in Utah as an experiment, and as a way to eliminate polygamy.
 They were Presbyterians and other Protestants convinced that Mormonism was a non-Christian cult that grossly mistreated women.
 The Mormons promoted woman suffrage to counter the negative image of downtrodden Mormon women.
 With the 1890 Manifesto clearing the way for statehood, in 1895 Utah adopted a constitution restoring the right of women's suffrage.
 Congress admitted Utah as a state with that constitution in 1896.

+Vigilante violence

+Though less numerous than other intermountain states at the time, several lynching murders for alleged misdeeds occurred in Utah territory at the hand of vigilantes.
+Those documented include the following, with their ethnicity or national origin noted in parentheses if it was provided in the source: